March 18, 2019

 I've addressed the racism and hatred in several recent posts (here, here, and here) as well as multiple times in the past but today I want to talk about immigration - the wall, and immigration beyond the wall.

-First off, show us the detailed map where the proposed new wall is to be built, and what kind of wall it will be, along with the impact statements showing why those areas were chosen.
-Those impact statements would include information on illegal crossings that will be abated when the wall is built, the impact to local landowners, their crops and their animals; the impact to the environment (such as the kind of flooding that has been experienced in Arizona since part of the wall was put up) and wildlife and the economic impact, if any, that will come from the wall being built.
+First off, show us the detailed map of where the proposed new wall is to be built, and what kind of wall it will be, along with the impact statements showing why those areas were chosen.
+Those impact statements would include information on illegal crossings that will be abated when the wall is built, the impact on local landowners, their crops, and their animals; the impact on the environment (such as the kind of flooding that has been experienced in Arizona since part of the wall was put up) and wildlife and the economic impact, if any, that will come from the wall being built.

 This information has to be available, and it should be shared with any interested party - meaning, any American who wants to read it.
-If it's not available, say, because no one has done this level of detailed study, shame on them. and shame on us.
+If it's unavailable, say, because no one has done this detailed study, shame on them.
+And shame on us.
 Cease work on the border wall unless and until the information is available.

 And why don't we spend the money Congress previously allocated that has not yet been spent, and the new money just authorized, and see how things are different after those sections of fencing are built?
 Show us the results from the actions taken, some of which should be immediate, if there is in fact a national emergency?